 This involves to main factors; our false ego and our self-esteem.
 We need to understand that ego and self-esteem are two entirely different things although they may appear to have some similarities.
 False ego, which is generally called ego, is born out of ignorance but self-esteem is a product of knowledge.
 As explained in this article, self-esteem does not cause arrogance; false ego does.
 Self esteem makes one confident of oneself and as a result the person develops genuine humility.
 False ego makes oneself over-confident and as a result he or she develops arrogance.

 Admitting we are wrong means directly smashing our false ego.
-Until we lean how to subdue our false ego, there is no hope to come to the platform of real knowledge, which is the knowledge of spirit.
+Until we learn how to subdue our false ego, there is no hope to come to the platform of real knowledge, which is the knowledge of spirit.
 Again, humility is the best weapon when it comes to working with false ego.

 One needs to be cautious as to not destroy one’s self-esteem by unnecessarily accepting blames in the name of humility.
 Saying we are wrong is not wrong, but saying it when we are not, is wrong.
 This is because by knowingly and repeatedly accepting false blames one can gradually feel hopeless in life and develop bitter feelings towards the accusers.
 Instead, it is better to clear our stand cool-headedly and leave the rest.
 One has to be reasonable to oneself.